Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 It’s necessary to implement a scoped permission model for Microsoft 365 Defender (in my opinion).
 All privileged users and workload identities with unscoped permission should be considered as Control Plane (Tier0) users.
 This includes all members of “Security Administrator” role and Service Principals with API Permissions.
 It is important to reduce the numbers of these high-privileged principals and implement a particular monitoring for these privileged identities.

 I can recommend to creating “Device Groups” which helps to restrict and select groups of privileged users which should have access to the included devices.
+In addition, role-assignable groups should be used to [protect assigned users and the group objects](https://learn.microsoft.com/en-us/azure/active-directory/roles/groups-concept#how-are-role-assignable-groups-protected) from other directory roles.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse26.png)